microsoft/TypeScript-Handbook/pages/Decorators.md

 ## Decorator Factories

-If we want to customize how a decorator is applied to a declaration, we can write a *Decorator Factory*.
+If we want to customize how a decorator is applied to a declaration, we can write a decorator factory.
-A *Decorator Factory* is simply a function that returns the expression that will be called at runtime.
+A *Decorator Factory* is simply a function that returns the expression that will be called by the decorator at runtime.

 We can write a decorator factory in the following fashion: